NSCoder/Joybox-Documentation/documentation/director/index.markdown

 [warning Do not call this method unless you have a Scene on the stack.]

 ### Start Animation
-Restarts the Game execution and the Game Loop, after their have been paused by the Stop Animation method:
+Restarts the Game execution and the Game Loop, after they have been paused by the Stop Animation method:

 ```
 Joybox.director.start_animation